Generic Name: indomethacin (IN-doe-METH-a-sin)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include confusion; decreased urination; loss of consciousness; seizures; severe dizziness or drowsiness; severe headache; severe nausea or stomach pain; slow or troubled breathing; unusual bleeding or bruising; vomit that looks like coffee grounds.Proper storage of indomethacin suppositories:

 Store indomethacin suppositories in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 Keep indomethacin suppositories out of the reach of children and away from pets.

 - If you have any questions about indomethacin suppositories, please talk with your doctor, pharmacist, or other health care provider.

-- Indomethacin suppositories is to be used only by the patient for whom it is prescribed.
+- Indomethacin suppositories are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.